d2207197/simple-calc/README.md

 # simple-calc
-This is a simple project I did for a classmate's homework while I was in college.
+This is a simple project in pure C that I did for a classmate's homework while I was in college.

 A calculator program support simple math expression calculation and variable declaration.